MED 7710 Patient III Assessment Plan

 (b) Palliative Care Group Assignment

 The Palliative Care sessions will be assessed with one written group assignment.
 Learners will work in groups to discuss case studies and write-up their reflections.
 The mark assigned to the group for the assignment will be applied to each learner in the group.
-The pass mark is 70%.
+The assignment will be graded on a pass/fail basis.
 Details and the assessment rubric will be available on Brightspace (D2L).

 The assignment is 1000-1200 words in length.